Rodrigo-Martinez-Jacobson/clarity-challenge/README.md

 #### Parameters

 * FILE: The file to be processed.
-* hostname: The hostname that is the target host of a connection from the hosts in the result list.
+* hostname: The hostname to be searched in the log file.

 Examples:
 * For a previously written log file: